home-assistant/home-assistant.io/source/_integrations/sinch.markdown

 ---
-title: "Sinch SMS"
+title: Sinch SMS
-description: "Instructions on how to add Sinch notifications to Home Assistant."
+description: Instructions on how to add Sinch notifications to Home Assistant.
 logo: sinch.png
 ha_category:
   - Notifications